Code141/npmC141/README.md

 # TODO ! ------------------------------------------------------

-### Cbsoo
+### Cwm
-Coordinate-based stacking of overlapping objects (windows) that tries to fully emulate the desktop metaphor.
+Coordinate-based stacking of overlapping windows manager.

 ### Win
 Wrap a component into a Window.
 Can be inserted in Cbsoo or Twm.